scicore-unibas-ch/ansible-playbook-scicore-courses-cloud/README.md

 (venv_cloud)$> openstack server list
 ```

-If these commands don't work double check that your openstack login info is correct and try to execute `openstack image list -v` to get a more verbose output.
+If these commands don't work double check that your openstack login info is correct and try to execute `openstack image list -v` to get a more verbose output

 ### Prepare you config file
 ```